ravikant-diwakar/AgriSens/README.md

 # Plant Disease Identification Model

 The **Plant Disease Identification Model** utilizes Convolutional Neural Networks (CNN) to accurately identify plant diseases from leaf images.
 Trained on the **Plant Disease Image Dataset**, which includes 70,295 images in the training set and 17,572 images in the validation set, the model covers 38 different plant disease classes across 14 crops.
 It detects and classifies diseases such as **Apple Scab**, **Tomato Blight**, and **Powdery Mildew**, offering farmers a reliable tool for early disease detection.
-This model helps improve crop health, increase yield, and supports proactive disease management, ensuring sustainable farming practices.

 ## 📌 Dataset